paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (6) subtitle E of the Consumer Financial Protection Act of 2010 [[12 U.S.C.
 5561](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5561&num=0&edition=prelim) et seq.], by the Bureau, with respect to any person subject to this subchapter.
 The terms used in paragraph (1) that are not defined in this subchapter or otherwise defined in section 3(s) of the Federal Deposit Insurance Act ([12 U.S.C.
 1813(s)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1813/s&num=0&edition=prelim)) shall have the meaning given to them in section 1(b) of the International Banking Act of 1978 ([12 U.S.C.
 3101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section3101&num=0&edition=prelim)).

-**(c) Agency powers** For the purpose of the exercise by any agency referred to in subsection (b) of this section of its powers under any Act referred to in that subsection, a violation of any requirement imposed under this subchapter shall be deemed to be a violation of a requirement imposed under that Act.
-In addition to its powers under any provision of law specifically referred to in subsection (b) of this section, each of the agencies referred to in that subsection may exercise, for the purpose of enforcing compliance with any requirement imposed under this subchapter any other authority conferred on it by law, except as provided in subsection (d) of this section.
+**(c) Agency powers** For the purpose of the exercise by any agency referred to in subsection (b) of its powers under any Act referred to in that subsection, a violation of any requirement imposed under this subchapter shall be deemed to be a violation of a requirement imposed under that Act.
+In addition to its powers under any provision of law specifically referred to in subsection (b), each of the agencies referred to in that subsection may exercise, for the purpose of enforcing compliance with any requirement imposed under this subchapter any other authority conferred on it by law, except as provided in subsection (d).

 **(d) Rules and regulations** Except as provided in section 1029(a) of the Consumer Financial Protection Act of 2010 [[12 U.S.C.
 5519(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5519/a&num=0&edition=prelim)], the Bureau may prescribe rules with respect to the collection of debts by debt collectors, as defined in this subchapter.